H4tch/hugo-plus/README.md

 	* Clever way to provide metadata for taxonomy terms??
 	* One hack would be to use the urlized term to index into .Site.Params
 		* This assumes dashes are allowed, plus it's fairly ugly...
+	* I could create dummy content with predetermined data parameters. this would then never be displayed by setting the "dummy = 'true'"
 * URL shortener integration for sharing
 	* Best implementation would be to hook into a Go function?
 * Email button